 Perhaps the most notable adjustment to the standard formula is Bradley’s use of Mr Black, a particularly intensely flavored coffee liqueur, to stand in for both the standard Kahlúa and the usual freshly brewed espresso.
 “It cuts the time of making an Espresso Martini by not having to make a shot of espresso every time one is ordered,” he says.

-Add all ingredients into a shaker with ice and hard-shake.
+Add the vodka, coffee liqueur, amaro, sherry and simple syrup into a shaker with ice and hard-shake.

 Fine-strain into a chilled cocktail glass.